 The Company's personal care business was founded on the unique strengths of its ARM & HAMMER trademark and baking soda technology.
 The Company has expanded its personal care business through its acquisition of antiperspirants, oral care products, depilatories, reproductive health products, oral analgesics, nasal saline moisturizers and dietary supplements under a variety of other leading brand names.
-In 2013, Personal Care Products constituted approximately 40% of the Company's Consumer Domestic sales and approximately 30% of the Company's total sales.
+In 2014, Personal Care Products constituted approximately 41% of the Company's Consumer Domestic sales and approximately 30% of the Company's total sales.

 ARM & HAMMER Baking Soda, when used as a dentifrice, helps whiten and polish teeth, removes plaque and leaves the mouth feeling fresh and clean.
-These properties led to the development of a complete line of sodium bicarbonate-based dentifrice products which are marketed and sold nationally primarily under the ARM & HAMMER DENTAL CARE and ARM & HAMMER ADVANCE WHITE brand names, including a line of toothpaste for sensitive teeth under the ARM & HAMMER brand.
-In 2014, the Company will introduce ARM & HAMMER TRULY RADIANT toothpaste.
+These properties led to the development of a complete line of sodium bicarbonate-based dentifrice products that are marketed and sold nationally primarily under the ARM & HAMMER DENTAL CARE and ARM & HAMMER ADVANCE WHITE brand names, including a line of toothpaste for sensitive teeth under the ARM & HAMMER brand.